Redocly/redocly-cli/docs/commands/push.md

 In case when you don't want or are not able to grant Redocly Workflows permissions to your repositories or when your API definitions are generated automatically from code annotations in a CI/CD pipeline, you can use the OpenAPI CLI `push` command and set up your own CI pipeline to update API definitions without granting Redocly Workflows access to your repositories.
 This allows you to:

-- Control the frequency of API definition updates.
 - Benefit from using Redocly Workflows to preview documentation and portal builds.
 - Manage versions in the API registry.